mathjax/MathJax/docs/html/_sources/options/HTML-CSS.txt

 .. describe:: showMathMenu: true

-    This controls whether the MathJax contextual menu will be available on the mathematics in the page.
-If true, then right-clicking (on the PC) or control-clicking (on the Mac) will produce a MathJax menu that allows you to get the source of the mathematics in various formats, change the size of the mathematics relative to the surrounding text, get information about MathJax, and configure other MathJax settings.
+    This value has been moved to the core configuration block, since it applies to all output jax, but it will still be honored (for now) if it is set here.
+See the :ref:`Core configuration options

-    Set this to ``false`` to disable the menu.
-When ``true``, the ``MathMenu`` configuration block determines the operation of the menu.
-See :ref:`the MathMenu options <configure-MathMenu>` for more details.
+    <configure-hub>` for more details.

 .. describe:: tooltip: { ... }